 6-6 Can HIV-associated infections be prevented?

-The best way of preventing most severe HIV-associated infections and TB is to start antiretroviral treatment in HIV patients when their CD4 count reaches 500 cells/µl.
+The best way of preventing most severe HIV-associated infections and TB is to start antiretroviral treatment (ART) in HIV patients while the CD4 count is still high.
 The risk of HIV-associated infections can also be reduced by:

 - Primary prophylaxis that prevents the HIV-associated infection from occurring.
-This is done for Pneumocystis and TB.
+This is done for Pneumocystis.

 - Secondary prophylaxis that prevents recurrences of HIV-associated infections which have already occurred.
 This is done for cryptococcal meningitis.

 - TB prophylaxis in HIV infected patients is the prevention of active TB disease in patients who already have latent TB infection that is being controlled by their own immune system.
 Therefore preventing progression to active disease when the immune system gets compromised is another example of secondary prevention.